ChuBL/OpenMindat/README.md

 ### 0.0.7
 **Released:** Apr 26, 2024

 - The Locality country filter is fixed.
-The endpoint can download the data for specific countries, e.g., UK, USA, etc.
+The endpoint can download the data for specific countries, e.g., 'UK', 'USA', etc.

 ### 0.0.6
 **Released:** Apr 26, 2024